NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Better stun on hit and block
   - Move ends sooner
 - 5BBA(A) transition adjusted to be quicker
+- 5A charge changed from 11f to 8f
+- 2A stagger removed
+- 2A(B)
+  - Has more lift and ends earlier
+  - Transition slowed down
+- 2AB(A) does 8BB(A)
+- 2A(A) staggers and has increased lift
 - 6B(B) replaced with 8B with follow ups
+- 6A
+  - If holding A it does the launching hit and more damage
+  - If not it does a normal hit with super cancel
 - 4B doesn't push on block
+- 4A
+  - Window for counter improved
+  - Swaps the brothers when the activation window starts
+- Act4A
+  - When done as Sakon, is unblockable and unsubbable
+  - When done as Ukon, does 2A(B)
 - 8B has slightly more lift
 - 8B(B) has slightly more lift
 - 8BB(B) hitbox appears one frame sooner